-Benzodiazepines, also known as benzos, are a class of psychoactive drugs that enhance the neurotransmitter gamma-aminobutyric acid or GABA which result in a sedated state.
-These drugs are also sleep-inducing, anti-anxiety, anticonvulsant, and even have muscle relaxing properties.
-The original benzodiazepine, chlordiazepoxide or Librium, was discovered in 1955 accidentally and made available to the public by 1960.
+Benzodiazepines, also known as benzos, are a class of medications that enhance the neurotransmitter gamma-aminobutyric acid (GABA), which increases sedation.
+These drugs are also sleep-inducing, anti-anxiety, anticonvulsant, and even have muscle-relaxing properties.
+The original benzodiazepine, chlordiazepoxide (Librium), was discovered in 1955 and made available to the public by 1960.
 Since then, benzodiazepines have become some of the most prescribed medications in the world.

 With several distinct classes of benzodiazepines, short, intermediate, and long-acting, these drugs can be used to treat a variety of medical conditions.
 With short and intermediate-acting benzos typically used for insomnia, long-acting benzos are used primarily for the treatment of anxiety conditions.
 However, these medications are highly addictive and many times are abused.

-It is during this process that the body becomes dependent on the medication, and full-on physical addiction occurs.
-Consistent exposure to benzodiazepines causes neural adaptations to develop which results in the bodybuilding a tolerance and ultimately a dependence.
+It is during this process that the body becomes dependent on the medication, and physical addiction occurs.
+Consistent exposure to benzodiazepines causes neural adaptations to develop which results in the building tolerance and ultimately a dependence.

-Many times, people who abuse benzodiazepines experience complete amnesia, which has made benzos popular choices for date rape drugs.
-Users also undergo feelings of drowsiness or lethargy, slurred speech, confusion, severe memory problems, impaired balance, and ultimately a worsening of depression or mood disorders.
+Many times, people who abuse benzodiazepines experience complete amnesia, which has made benzos popular choices for a date rape drug.
+Users also report feelings of drowsiness or lethargy, slurred speech, confusion, severe memory problems, impaired balance, and ultimately a worsening of depression or mood disorders.

 While there are currently more than 2,000 different types of benzodiazepines that have been produced, only 15 are currently FDA-approved in the United States.
 Some of the more common benzos you may come across are:

 All of these medications have a high propensity for abuse and should never be combined with alcohol.
-Combining benzos and alcohol can result in a potentially fatal outcome.
-Since both are central nervous system depressants, the combination could result in over suppression of the central nervous system and respiratory depression.
+Combining benzos and alcohol can result in a potentially fatal overdose.
+Since both are central nervous system depressants, the combination could result in fatal suppression of the central nervous system and respiratory arrest.

-Going through benzodiazepine withdrawal is often one of the more difficult withdrawal experiences among drugs.
+Benzodiazepine withdrawal is dangerous and often might be life-threatening.
 Drugs and substances (such as alcohol) that have sedative effects tend to cause dangerous and sometimes even fatal withdrawal symptoms if a regular user attempts to stop cold turkey without the help of a medical professional.

 The timeline for benzodiazepine withdrawal will vary depending on several factors since addiction affects each person differently.
 The severity of the addiction, the dosage and length of time you used benzos, your gender, age, weight, and unique physiology will all play a part in how you experience benzodiazepine withdrawal.